Ga-u (charm box) 噶乌

 Hongbo Xu 徐洪波

-1971, Mr. Xu Hongbo was born in Jingdezhen city, Jiangxi Province, China.
+Xu Hongbo was born in Jingdezhen city, Jiangxi Province, China in 1971.
 He works on contemporary ceramic art, experimental art and education.
-He is a member of IAC (International Academy of Ceramics), and is a committee member of Ceramics Academy of Guangdong, China.
-He achieved his master degree, at Fine Art School of Shanghai University and he did his Bachelor degree at Jingdezhen Ceramics Institute.
-Mr. Xu Hongbo is the head of the Ceramics Program at the Fine Art School of Zhaoqing University, Guangdong, an external professor of Fine Art Academy of Guangzhou and the director of Shenzhen Noho Studio.
+He is a member of the IAC (International Academy of Ceramics), and is a committee member of Ceramics Academy of Guangdong, China.
+He gained his Masters at the Fine Art School of Shanghai University and his Bachelor degree at Jingdezhen Ceramics Institute.
+Xu Hongbo is the head of the Ceramics Program at the Fine Art School of Zhaoqing University, Guangdong, an external professor of the Fine Art Academy of Guangzhou and the director of Shenzhen Noho Studio.
 He has been invited to create works in Europe and America as a visiting scholar and a resident artist.

 2019 年 意大利卡斯特拉蒙特第59届国际陶艺竞赛，首奖

 As is well known, Huineng’s moment of epiphany came from his encounter with a line from a Buddhist script: “Abandoning desire for the worldly gives birth to the heart.”
 In his proverbial worldview, “The flag did not flap, nor did the wind blow; the turbulence/disturbance comes only from the human heart.”
 Anything and everything that happens in this world (from the recent terrorist attacks in Paris to the military tensions in the South China Sea) is caused by disturbances in the human heart.